-Gin is an interesting category of liquor and it is growing more diverse with every passing year.
-Yet, there are a number of brands of gin that have become our tried and true favorites.
-These are the bottles that we can rely on for a great gin and tonic, as well as countless other cocktails, and they can be found almost anywhere.
+Gin is an interesting category of liquor growing more diverse with each passing year.
+Yet, there are a number of brands of gin that have become tried and true favorites.
+These are the bottles that can be relied on for a great gin and tonic, as well as countless other cocktails, and they can be found almost anywhere.

-While brands like Beefeater and Tanqueray are at the top of our list for a good London dry gin, we cannot forget about other popular bottles.
-Among those are the classic styles of gin like Bols Genever and...
-Hayman's Old Tom Gin, as well as new stars on the liquor shelf like Aviation and Hendrick's.
+While brands like Beefeater and Tanqueray are at the top of the list for a good London dry gin, there are other popular bottles.
+Bols Genever and Hayman's Old Tom Gin are still popular.
+Newer stars on the liquor shelf like Aviation and Hendrick's are as well.

 The Diversity of Gin

-The aspect we can enjoy most about gin is its diversity.
-Unlike vodka, each bottle of gin truly is unique.
-The majority feature that pine flavor that comes from juniper, which is gin's signature ingredient, yet no two bottles have the same combination of botanicals.
+Today, drinkers can enjoy the diversity of gin.
+Unlike vodka, each bottle of gin is truly unique.
+The majority feature some degree of the pine flavor that comes from juniper, which is gin's signature ingredient, yet no two bottles have the same combination of botanicals.

 This array of flavors is what keeps many gin lovers coming back.
-It also keeps us from getting bored.
-If you have found yourself in a Martini rut, simply pour from a different bottle of gin and your drink is transformed!
+It can also keep you from getting bored.
+If you find yourself in a martini rut, simply pour a different gin and your drink is transformed.

 Beefeater London Dry Gin

 Beefeater is one of the biggest names in the gin business.
 It has been produced since the 1870s and moved to its current Kennington, London distillery in 1958.
-Over the years, it has not lost any of its appeal.
-This is a gin that you can find in any liquor store or bar and trust to make a good gin cocktail, no matter what you mix it with.
+Over the years, it has not lost any appeal among gin drinkers.
+This is a gin that you can find in any liquor store or bar and be guaranteed that it will make a good gin cocktail, no matter what you mix it with.

-If you enjoy... the standard bottle of Beefeater, keep an eye out for the brand's special bottlings.
+If you enjoy the standard bottle of Beefeater, keep an eye out for the brand's special bottlings.
 They make an appearance from time to time, and each is worth a taste when the bottle crosses your path.
-Beefeater 24, for example, is a regular offering that is a nice upgrade and they often come out with limited editions.
+Beefeater 24, for example, is a regular offering that is a nice upgrade from the original and the brand often comes out with limited editions.

-The Summer Edition from 2010 was amazing and, in 2016, you can find the lovely London Garden on your trip to London.
+The Summer Edition from 2010 was amazing and lightly flavored.
+In 2016, gin drinkers were treated to London Garden, which is only available at the distillery.
 Beefeater Burroughs Reserve Gin is one of the brand's more recent ultra-premium gins and it's worth checking out as well.

 Tanqueray London Dry Gin

 There is a beautiful gin inside this distinct green bottle with its red wax seal.
-Tanqueray's crisp, dry style is the benchmark for London dry gin without any citrus in the botanicals.
+Tanqueray's crisp, dry style is the benchmark for a London dry gin without any citrus in the botanicals.
 It is a standard to which all other gins are compared and contrasted and also sells for a reasonable price.

 Tanqueray London Dry Gin is bottled at a slightly higher strength than most gin, which makes the flavor profile beautifully bold.
 Depending on the market it's sold in, you'll find it bottled from 43.1 percent to 47.3 percent ABV (86.2 to 94.6 proof).
 You can mix this gin into any cocktail and it won't get lost.
-It is... the perfect choice for mixing a balanced drink.
+It is the perfect choice for mixing a balanced drink.